alexmul1114/alexmul1114/README.md

 ### Hi there 👋

-My name is Alex Mulrooney and I am a senior EE major (with CS and Math minors) at the University of Delaware.
+My name is Alex Mulrooney and I am a first-year PhD student at the University of Delaware.

 I'm currently working on research in differential privacy and generalized tensor decompositions.